 Progesterone and Oestrogen

 During menstruation, we release two specific hormones: progesterone and oestrogen.
-Oestrogen helps the release of serotonin (the happy hormone!) and tends to be higher during the beginning of the cycle.
+Oestrogen helps the release of serotonin acting like an antidepressant (the happy hormone!) and tends to be higher during the beginning of the cycle.
 Progesterone on the other hand, taking charge after the ovulation period, can sometimes bring you down, making you feel sad or anxious.

 Remember when we talked about the amygdala?
 Well the amygdala reacts to the progesterone, and results in those sad and anxious feelings; hence hormonal anxiety.